St Stithians College: The Boys' College

-The Girls College
+The Girls' College

-St Stithians Girls College was opened in 1995 to form the coordinate module with the Boys College.
-The founding headmistress was Mrs Anne Van Zyl.
-The initial opening classes were grade 0 - 3 which was to expand rapidly to include all the grades up to and including grade 11 with the first grade 12 class being inducted in 1997.
-The Girls College was originally named the St Stithians Girls Collegiate, which would subsequently be changed when expanded.
-During 1994 the first classes would be held on the boys 'side of the rugby field' using already available infrastructure.
-As a part of the co-ordination module girls and boys school often have mixed classes in Drama, English, isiZulu, Afrikaans, Art and Computer Science.
-In 1996 the Collegiate would move across the field to newly developed complete school.
-The College facilities was further developed to include a large library, several computer rooms, a 'tuck shop' and gymnasium as well as a lecture theatre - used for assemblies and individual class plays.
-The first Matriculents of the college would sit their exams 1997.
+St Stithians Girls' College was opened in 1995 to form the coordinate module with the Boys' College.
+The founding headmistress was Anne Van Zyl.
+The initial opening classes were grade 0-3, which was to expand rapidly to include all the grades up to and including grade 11 with the first grade 12 class being inducted in 1997.
+The Girls' College was originally named the St Stithians Girls' Collegiate, which would subsequently be changed when expanded.
+During 1994 the first classes would be held on the boys' side of the rugby field' using already available infrastructure.
+As a part of the co-ordination module girls' and boys' school often have mixed classes in Drama, English, isiZulu, Afrikaans, Art and Computer Science.
+In 1996, the collegiate moved across the field to newly developed complete school.
+The college facilities were further developed to include a large library, several computer rooms, a 'tuck shop', a gymnasium, and a lecture theatre used for assemblies and individual class plays.
+The first matriculents of the college sat their exams in 1997.

-In 1999 the founding houses of the Girls College were chosen.
-They were all named after towns within Cornwall, linking the college to its fore bearers.
-The girls were then to pick a name out of a hat to randomly divide the grades into the four houses.
+In 1999 the founding houses of the Girls' College were chosen.
+They were all named after towns in Cornwall, linking the college to its forebearers.
+The girls picked a name out of a hat to randomly divide the grades into the four houses.
 The names of the houses are Cambourne, Kenwyn, Stratton and Trewen respectively.
 These individual houses compete in various cultural and sporting house competitions as well as part take in different philanthropic endeavours.
-The uniform has changed over the years, with initially the girls wearing white floral dresses - which the girls prep still use as a summer uniform - to a Blue and red checked skirt and white blouse.
+The uniform has changed over the years, with initially the girls wearing white floral dresses - which the girls' prep still uses as a summer uniform - to a blue and red checked skirt and white blouse.
 The first top was a white golf shirt but this was changed to a white blouse in 2008.

-The Badge

-The Badge is based on the coat of arms of the Duke of Cornwall, which is a Crusader shield on which are displayed 15 golden Bezants in the shape of a triangle with the motto 'One and All'.
-The story of the 15 bezants occurs during the Crusades when the Duke of Cornwall was captured by the Saracens.
-A ransom of 15 bezants was set up.
-All the people of Cornwall contributed to raise the money for the ransom.
-It was paid and the Duke was set free.
-The inhabitants had all helped together One and All to raise the money – hence the motto.

-The founders decided that the shield would have to be modified to suit the school, as a new badge.
-It was then decided that it should have a dark blue border along the outside edge of the shield with 15 gold bezants arranged equally along either side on the blue border.
-On the inside would be a silver shield on which the red cross stands out boldly to signify the Christian foundation of the college.